 Note: The survey questions for each panel are the following.
 Panel A: "Since May 2020, did you or anyone else in your household lose their job or have to work less because of COVID-19?"
 Panel B: "Since May 2020, did you or anyone else in your household experience income losses because of COVID-19?"
-Panels C/D/E/F: "How concerned are you about the effects that COVID-19 might have on your health or the health of other members of your household/your job security or that of other members of your household/ the economy."
+Panels C/D/E/F: "How concerned are you about the effects that COVID-19 might have on your health or the health of other members of your household/your job security or that of other members of your household/the financial situation of your household/ the economy."